nodejs/node/doc/api/repl.md

 #### Top-Level Await

 The default evaluator will run top-level await expressions.
-It will also move promises which take longer than a second to evaluate into the background, allowing you to continue working with the repl.
+It will also move promises which take longer than a tick to evaluate into the background, allowing you to continue working with the repl.

 <!-- eslint-skip -->